Annual Meeting of the Economic History Association, in San Jose, California September 15 -17, 2017

 For more information refer to the Call for Papers.
 The submission system is now CLOSED.
 The deadline was January 31, 2017.

 Graduate students are encouraged to attend the meeting.
 The Association offers subsidies for travel, hotel, registration, and meals, including a special graduate student dinner.
 For more information click here.

 Pre-Registration is now Closed.
 On-site registration will be available.

-You can find information on various aspects of the conference, including the preliminary program, in the Meetings Brochure, which you can find here: EHA 2017 BrochureFinal.
+You can find information on various aspects of the conference, including the program, here: http://w3needs.com/eh/eha/conference-program-and-papers/.